oracle/docker-images/OracleDatabase/README.md

 **IMPORTANT:** The resulting images will be an newly installed Oracle Database.
 You may extend the image with your own Dockerfile and create the users and tablespaces that you may need.

 ### Running Oracle Database in a Docker container

+#### Running Oracle Database Enterprise and Standard Edition in a Docker container
 To run your Oracle Database Docker image just use the **docker run** command as follows:

 	docker run -p 1521:1521 -p 5500:5500 oracle/database:12.1.0.2-ee